pybricks/pybricks.github.io/learn/making-programs/basic-blocks.md

 Comments are filtered out before your code is sent to the robot, so comments have no impact on performance or robot code size.

-It is possible to leave a comment block floating on the canvas if you need to, but it is best practice to attach it like a normal block.
+It is possible to leave a Comment block floating on the canvas if you need to, but it is best practice to attach it like a normal block.
 This way, it moves along with your code automatically when you add other blocks above or below it.

-# The wait block
+# The Wait Time block

-The blocks you place under the yellow _program_ block run one by one, from top to bottom.
+The blocks you place under the yellow program _Start_ block run one by one, from top to bottom.
 Sometimes it is useful to add a pause between blocks.
-The wait block does just that.
+The Wait Time block does just that.
 It waits for a duration that you choose, then continues with the next block.

-You'll find the wait block on the tab with the (orange) Flow blocks, which you've used in your [very first program](/learn/getting-started/pybricks-environment/#creating-your-first-program).
+You'll find the Wait Time block on the tab with the (orange) Flow blocks, which you've used in your [very first program](/learn/getting-started/pybricks-environment/#creating-your-first-program).

 {% include block-program.html